leoparente/netbox-learning/diode-private-preview/README.md

 All scripts have an optional flags:

 ```
---target TARGET  the target address of the Diode server (without http:// or https://)
+--target TARGET  the target address of the Diode server (default: grpc://localhost:8081)
---tls_verify     enable TLS verification (default: True)
 --apply          apply the changes (default: False)
 ```